nllahat/HDS/README.md

 statusPath (the object path to the property that represents the overall status) and okWord (the term that symbol if status is OK).

 ### .env
-This file contains environment variables (server port, interval value, max size of buffer).
+This file contains environment variables (server port, interval value, buffer max size).

 ### Overview
 My main focus was on how to store the logs for each service and how to parse thier responses.